Peteroos/Swifterbike/README.md

-`Hardware` contains all the CAD files
+`Hardware` :contains all the CAD files

-`Software` contains all the code files
+`Software` :contains all the code files